Batyoaron/thm-writeups/gallery/writeup.md

 ```

 I downloaded linpeas, and ran it.
 While i was checking the output i noticed that when mike tried to use the command "sudo -l"
-he did a typo, and revealed his password in the bash history
+he did a typo(or forgot to hit enter), and revealed his password in the bash history
 ```
 ╔══════════╣ Searching passwords in history files /var/backups/mike_home_backup/.bash_history:sudo -lb3stpassw0rdbr0xx